Simon-Xu-Lan/MIT-MicroMaster/Pobability/README.md

         - For example, whether my coin results in heads and whether it will be snowing on New Year's Day are two events that should be modeled as independent.
 #### 4. Exercise: Independence of two events - I

-We have a peculiar coin.
+- We have a peculiar coin.
 When tossed twice, the first toss results in Heads with probability .
 However, the second toss always yields the same result as the first toss.
 Thus, the only possible outcomes for a sequence of 2 tosses are  and , and both have equal probabilities.
-Are the two events $A = \left\{Heads in the first toss\right\}$  and $B = \{Heads in the second toss\}$ independent?
+Are the two events $A = \{Heads in the first toss\right\}$  and $B = \{Heads in the second toss\}$ independent?
 -